pearcej/complex/_sources/Appendix1/InstallingAnaconda.rst

 If you get error messages about missing packages, you can install the packages you need using your package manager, or install Anaconda.

 If you have trouble with the animations, you might have to install ffmpeg.
-The animations are not necessary for the tutorial.
+The animations are not necessary for the text.